 What the plan pays

-- The remainder of the drug cost
+- The entire drug cost

 Total spent: All prescription costs for the remainder of the calendar year